ISO 20022: Adoption

 A 2015 report by the United States's Federal Reserve System classified Europe having "mature adopters" of ISO 20022; India, South Africa, Japan, Singapore, and Switzerland as having "growing adopters"; and Australia, Canada, the United Kingdom, and New Zealand as having "interested adopters".
 The report concluded that the Federal Reserve should push for ISO 20022 adoption within the United States financial system.

 Australia's New Payments Platform, launched in February 2018, uses ISO 20022 messaging.

 The Reserve Bank of New Zealand plans to support ISO 20022 from November 2022 onward.

-In July 2018, the Federal Reserve Board of Governors requested comments on the proposed adoption of the ISO 20022 message format in a migration beginning in 2020 and ending in 2023.

-Nordic countries launched the P27 payment platform.
+Nordic countries launched the P27 payment platform, but that initiative eventually failed in 2023.

+The Eurosystem in March 2023 switched its real-time gross settlement to T2, which follows ISO 20022.
+The switch involves transactions for settling payments related to the Eurosystem's monetary policy operations, as well as bank‑to‑bank and commercial transactions.
+TARGET2 previously handled transactions for over 2000 G€ per day.

+In the United States, the Federal Reserve's Fedwire Funds Service will begin using the ISO 20022 messaging format in July 2025.
+The Federal Reserve's FedNow instant payments service also uses ISO 20022 messaging.
+The private Clearing House Payments Company's RTP instant payments service uses ISO 20022 messaging.
+Its CHIPS funds transfer service migrated to using ISO 20022 in April 2024.